alexxfernandez13/bienes_inmuebles/_sources/index.rst.txt

 Bienvenido to bienes_inmuebles documentation!
 ===================================================================

-What the sfotware do, external requirements, company ...
+What the software do, external requirements, company ...

 .. toctree::